Machine guarding: Safety devices

 Electrical interlocks or other devices tied into the equipment's control circuit are mounted on access points and are configured to stop equipment operations when opened.
 These access points should also incorporate hardware to comply with the OSHA lockout/tagout regulation 1910.147.
+Lockout-tagout (LOTO) is a safety procedure to ensure the proper shutdown and isolation of hazardous equipment.
+The primary goal of lockout-tagout (LOTO) is the absolute control of hazardous energy.
 The lockout/tagout hardware allows the operator or maintenance person to lock the equipment in the stopped state while performing duties in the hazardous area.

 Light curtain systems may be used alone or in conjunction with other guarding systems.
 The light curtain projects a field or beams of light between two points and, when the field is broken-at any point, the light curtain system interrupts the circuit it is wired into.
 These can be used in areas where an operator must interact with operating equipment to prevent movement of the equipment while the operator works a hazardous area.